Sheet Count: 200

 - Sucks up oil very easily - use something to protect the paper from oils!

 - Color of paper subdues ink shading and sheens, as well as some ink colors.

 - It seems the paper was hit or miss in terms of optimized fountain pen ink flow.
 Very confusing and since I've only used one pad, I can't really comment on the whole range, just on this one pad.

 This is a cool MEGAPAD.
 And it's definitely a mega pad.
 It does well with fountain pens, once precautions are taken to protect the paper from oils.
 It doesn't have to be for corresponding only - it's encouraging to use because it's so nice.
 With other utensils (non fountain pens), there are no issues and it was less frustrating to write on.

-I received this pen free of charge for the purposes of this review.
+Disclosure: I received this item free of charge for the purposes of this review.
 I was not compensated monetarily for my review.
 Everything you've read here is my own opinion.
-There are no affiliate links in this review.